TheJakov/convert-srt-utf8/README.md

 ## How it works

-- Detects the encoding of the file using chardet.
+- Detects the encoding of the file.
-- Converts the file to UTF-8 using iconv-lite.
+- Converts the file to UTF-8.
 - Saves the output file in the same directory with `_utf8` appended to the filename.

 ## Install dependencies